EU, AU urge Congo leader to unite country after tense polls

-BRUSSELS (AP) — The European Union and African Union are committing to work closely with Congo’s president-elect Felix Tshisekedi, backing off reservations about the disputed vote.
+BRUSSELS (AP) — The European Union and African Union on Tuesday committed to work closely with Congo’s president-elect Felix Tshisekedi, backing off reservations about the disputed vote.

-They urge him to heal divisions in the turbulent central African country.
+Speaking after a meeting of EU-AU government ministers, EU foreign policy chief Federica Mogherini urged Tshisekedi, the son of the late opposition leader Etienne, to help heal divisions in the turbulent central African country.
+He faces inauguration on Thursday.

-Speaking after a meeting of EU-AU ministers, EU foreign policy chief Federica Mogherini says “the task facing the new president contains major challenges.”
+“The task facing the new president contains major challenges, in several sectors, on the security, social, economic and governance levels,” Mogherini told reporters in Brussels.
+“All of this requires that the president be a unifier; that he engages in a dialogue inside the country as well as abroad.”

-She says “all of this requires … that he engage in a dialogue inside the country as well as abroad.”
+Rwandan Foreign Minister Richard Sezibera, who co-chaired the talks, said the AU commits to work with Congo’s people “to continue to surmount the challenges that may remain as they enter into a new political dispensation.”

 Most Read Nation & World Stories